UmutKorkmaz/re-shell-cli/README.md

 ## What's New in v0.2.8

-### 🚀 World-Class Init Command Enhancement
+### 🚀 Enhanced Init Command

-The init command has been completely transformed into a world-class development experience, rivaling and exceeding industry-leading CLI tools.
+The init command has been completely transformed into a comprehensive development experience, rivaling and exceeding industry-leading CLI tools.

 #### 🎨 New Template System
 - **Built-in Templates**: Choose from professional templates (e-commerce, dashboard, SaaS)